U.S. Bicentennial license plate home page Rick Kretschmer's License Plate Archives U.S. Bicentennial license plate

 Missouri - January 1976 to December 1977

-Similar to Indiana, Missouri issued new plates annually, but waited until 1976 to issue plates acknowledging the U.S. Bicentennial.
-Therefore, only people whose plates expired during the first half of year actually had these spiffy 1977 expiration plates on their cars on July 4, 1976, the date of the actual Bicentennial.
-Everyone else still had the completely ordinary yellow-on-blue 1976 expiration plates, and only got their Bicentennial plates after the event had already passed.
+Similar to Indiana, Missouri issued new plates annually, and waited until 1976 to issue plates acknowledging the U.S. Bicentennial.
+However, since Missouri plates could expire in any month, only people whose plates expired during the first half of year actually had these spiffy 1977 expiration plates on their cars on July 4, the date of the actual anniversary.
+Everyone else still had the completely ordinary yellow-on-blue 1976 expiration plates, and received their Bicentennial plates after the event had passed.

 Nebraska - January 1976 to December 1984

 When Nebraska created this rather busy design, they forgot to leave a space for the expiration sticker.
-They apparently didn't instruct people where to place them, either, because Nebraska motorists applied them in just about every conceivable location on their plates.
-The stacked "59" indicates this plate was issued in Sarpy County, a populous suburban county just south of Omaha.
+They apparently didn't instruct people where to place them, either, because Nebraska motorists applied their stickers in just about every conceivable location on their plates.
+The "9" prefix indicates this plate was issued in Buffalo County.

 1977 South Dakota